hydephp/develop/docs/creating-content/blog-posts.md

 In the examples below, when there are multiple examples, they signify various ways to use the same property.

+When specifying an array you don't need all the sub-properties.
+The examples generally show all the supported values.

 ### Title

 ```yaml